-The internship will last for 6 months, with the option of extension, during which time the student's PhD project will be paused by their home institution.
+The internship will last for 6 months, during which time the student's PhD project will be paused by their home institution.
 The student will be paid the equivalent of their stipend during their internship.
 Over and above leave policies, time for existing PhD commitments can be arranged on discussion with line managers.
 E.g. research groups meetings and conference presentations.
 Applications are encouraged from part-time students.